mut-rogers/lux_bootcamp/Final Capstone Project 1/README.md

  - Scrapy
  - Pandas
  - Numpy
+ - SQLAlchemy
+ - Requests

  ## Implementation Stages

  ### 1. Installing Necessary Libraries
  At this stage, below libraries will be installed;

- - Python, Beautiful Soup, Selenium, Scrapy, Pandas, Numpy
+ ### 2.